ECCC-MSC/open-data/docs/msc-data/nwp_reps/readme_reps-datamart_en.md

 where:

-* __datatype__ : Can be "raw" for individual members direct model output or prob for probabilistic products created from all members
+* __datatype__ : Can be "raw" for individual member direct model output or prob for probabilistic products created from all members
 * __VAR__ : Variable name (ex: WIND)
-* __LVLTYPE__ : Level type (ex: SFC for surface, NTAT for the top of the atmosphere, DBLL_10cm for 10cm lunder the surface, TGL for above ground level)
+* __LVLTYPE__ : Level type (ex: SFC for surface, NTAT for the top of the atmosphere, DBLL_10cm for 10cm under the surface, TGL for above ground level)
 * __LVL__ : Level value (ex: 10m for 10 meters)
 * __resolution__ : Grid resolution (ex: ps15km)
-* __YYYYMMDDHH__ : Year, month and day of the beginning of the forecast and model run in UTC [00, 12]
+* __YYYYMMDDHH__ : Year, month, and day of the beginning of the forecast and model run in UTC [00, 12]
 * __P{hhh}__ : P is a constant character. "hhh" is the forecast hour [000, 003, 006, ..., 072].
-* __FileContent__ : can be "all-products" or "allmbrs", indicating that all the members or all the probabilistic products for this variable are contain in the file
+* __FileContent__ : can be "all-products" or "allmbrs", indicating that all the members or all the probabilistic products for this variable are contained in the file
-* __grib2__ : Constant string indicating the GRIB2 format is used
+* __grib2__ : Constant string indicating that the GRIB2 format is used

 Example of filname: CMC-reps-srpe-prob_TEMP_TGL_2m_ps15km_2021012700_P009_all-products.grib2

 ### Rotated lat-lon grid at 10km resolution

-The files have the following nomenclature:
+Files have the following nomenclature:

 ```
 {YYYYMMDD}T{HH}Z_MSC_REPS_{VAR}_{LVLTYPE-LVL}_{Grille}{resolution}_P{hhh}.grib2
 ```
 where:

-* __YYYYMMDD__ : Year, month and day of the beginning of the forecast
+* __YYYYMMDD__ : Year, month, and day of the beginning of the forecast
 * __T__ : Time delimiter according to ISO8601 norms
 * __HH__ : UTC run time [00, 06, 12, 18]
 * __Z__ : Time zone (UTC hour)
 * __MSC__ : Constant string indicating the Meteorological Service of Canada, source of data
 * __REPS__ : Constant string indicating that the data is from the Regional Ensemble Prediction System
 * __VAR__ : Variable type included in the file (ex: UGRD).
-This parameter includes also the statistic process if relevant (ex: Accum, MAX, Min)
+This parameter includes also the statistical measure, if relevant (ex: Accum, MAX, Min)
 * __LVLTYPE-LVL__ : Vertical level type and level value [ex: SFC for surface, AGL-10m for 10m above ground level]
 * __Grille__ : Horizontal grid [RLatLon]
 * __resolution__ : 0.09.
-Indicating resolution in degree [0.09°(about 10km)] in latitude and longitude directions
+Indicating resolution in degrees [0.09°(about 10km)] for latitude and longitude directions
 * __P{hhh}__ : « P »  is a constant character, « hhh » is the forecast hour [000, 003, 006, ..., 072]
-* __grib2__ : Constant string indicating the GRIB2 format is used
+* __grib2__ : Constant string indicating that the GRIB2 format is used

 Example of filename :  20201007T00Z_MSC_REPS_TPRATE-Accum24h_SFC_RLatLon0.09x0.09_P024.grib2